SIDHARTH20K4/BlockDAG-Event-Management/README.md

 ## Overview

-**EventChain** is a decentralized event management system leveraging Ethereum-compatible blockchain smart contracts.
+**TicketMaster** is a decentralized event management system leveraging Ethereum-compatible blockchain smart contracts.
 It enables event organizers to create events, mint NFT-based tickets with ownership histories, and transfer event ownership securely and transparently.

 The system consists of: